CS455-Project/CS455-Assignment-1/README.md

 ## Links

+- The source code for the game is in the `src/` folder and can be accessed using [this](https://github.com/CS455-Project/CS455-Assignment-1/tree/main/src) link.
+- The `TestProject/` folder contains the unit tests and coverage report of the source code and can be accessed using [this](https://github.com/CS455-Project/CS455-Assignment-1/tree/main/TestProject) link.
 - The game is deployed on GitHub pages and can be accessed by following [this](https://cs455-project.github.io/CS455-Assignment-1/) link.
 - For detailed code quality and coverage analysis, visit our [SonarCloud project page](https://sonarcloud.io/project/overview?id=CS455-Project_CS455-Assignment-1).